luckyrandom/r-deploy-git/README.md

 github.
 It works on travis-ci, so each successful built commit on master branch is prebuilt and deployed to master-pkg branch on github.

+# Benefits #
+ - The maintainers do not need to worry about sync Rd files any more.
+ - The generated files are not tracked in source branch, so nobody will modify them by accident, saving your trouble from explaining why they should not be edited.
+ - Only commits that pass the test will be deployed to pkg branch.

 # What does `deploy.sh` do? #
 It only works in travis-ci for now.
 - Assume Rd files and other generated files are not tracked in source branch.